ddprrt/ddprrt.github.io/_posts/2018-12-27-top-talks-to-watch-2018.md

 of.
 Languages like JavaScript, well, they have even two null reference concepts.

 Richard shows the struggles of `null` in an incredibly entertaining way.
-Leading to the age old question: What if there were no null references?
+Leading to the age-old question: What if there were no null references?

 I immediately bought [his book "Elm in Action"](https://www.manning.com/books/elm-in-action) afterwards.
 Check it out, it's a fun talk: